 Compare secured credit cards with rewards

 Secured credit cards with rewards are rare, but they do exist.

-If you have poor credit or if this is your first time applying for a credit card, you may consider a secured credit card.
+If you have poor credit, or if this is your first time applying for a credit card, you may consider a secured credit card to start.
 This type of card emphasizes rebuilding credit, so rewards are a secondary consideration.
 Before diving in, understand whether it’s worth shooting for rewards now — or if you should wait for a better card.

 Why get a secured credit card?